SynBioHub/synbiohub2-mkdocs/docs/2_micro_guides/registering_or_updating_account.md

 2. Click on the **Sign In** option on the top right-hand side of your Screen.

+3. Click **Join now** at the bottom of the page.

-3. Enter the following details to complete your registration process:
+4. Enter the following details to complete your registration process:

    | Option Name | Description   |
    |-------------|----------|